websauna/websauna/docs/source/narrative/testing/writing.rst

         :param dbsession: Active SQLAlchemy database session for the test run.

-        :param init: Websauna Initializer which ramps up the environment with the default ``test.ini`` and exposes the test config.
+        :param registry: Pyramid registry with all configuration settings from test.ini used to ramp up the test web server
         """

         with transaction.manager: